Writing Tests Using the CS 70 TestingLogger

 Library

-In CS 70, we provide a testing library to make it easy for you to write tests for our classes and functions, run those tests, and see the results.
+In CS 70, we provide a testing library to make it easy to write tests for our classes and functions, run those tests, and see the results.
 It is based on a TestingLogger

-class and two global functions,
+class and three global functions:

 affirm(condition)